do-adams/nes-auth-blog/README.md

 * `SESSION_SECRET` - the key used to encrypt and store the session cookie on the client-side
 * `PORT` - the port number for the server

-To use and configure your own or another theme, please view the Hexo documentation.
+For Hexo-specific configuration please refer to the Hexo documentation.

+You are encouraged to make this project your own by customizing the server authentication styles under `server` with a framework like [PSone.css](https://github.com/98mprice/PSone.css) and with a [different](https://hexo.io/themes/) Hexo theme.

 ### Image Credits